apple/swift-service-discovery/README.md

 Underlying the async `subscribe` API is an `AsyncSequence`.
 To end the subscription, simply break out of the `for`-loop.

+Note the AsyncSequence is of a Result type, wrapping either the instances discovered, or a discovery error if such occurred.
+A client should decide how to best handle errors in this case, e.g. terminate the subscription or continue and handle the errors.

 ### Combinators

 SwiftServiceDiscovery includes combinators for common requirements such as transforming and filtering instances.
 For example: